radu-cigmaian/ng-xCharts/README.md

-Angular xChart directive -> ng-xCharts
+Angular xChart directive
 ==========

-Directive allowing you to add xCharts to your app
+ng-xChart is a directive that allows you to add xCharts to your app

 Instructions:
 --------------------------